Azure/ARO-HCP/tooling/azure-automation/resources-cleanup/README.md

 - msal 1.26.0
 - typing_extensions 4.9.0

-Appart from that list, we also have the file _requirements.txt_ containing all the dependencies of the script in order to work, including some development dependencies like Pytest.
+Apart from that list, we also have the file _requirements.txt_ containing all the dependencies of the script in order to work, including some development dependencies like Pytest.

-In other words, if we were considering the script a regular Python program, we could use directly _requirements.txt_, but if we need to deploy the script in Azure automation as a Runbook, we should manually install the packages from the previous list using the _Python Packages_ section (don't need to install manually everything in _requireements.txt_ as it contains also indirect and development dependencies).
+In other words, if we were considering the script a regular Python program, we could use directly _requirements.txt_, but if we need to deploy the script in Azure automation as a Runbook, we should manually install the packages from the previous list using the _Python Packages_ section (don't need to install manually everything in _requirements.txt_ as it contains also indirect and development dependencies).

 ## Development dependencies
-The instructions below are intended to be used when modifying the script locally for development purposes and when runing the unit test.
+The instructions below are intended to be used when modifying the script locally for development purposes and when running the unit test.
 If we want to install the required dependencies in Azure automation (when "deploying" the script), we should go to the _Python packages_ section and this section does not apply.

 For development purposes, we need:
 - [Python 3.8](https://www.python.org/downloads/release/python-380/)